Excellence in Orange County Chemical Peel

 - Prepare for effects of the chemical peel to include facial redness and peeling for the first 7 to 10 days.

 THINGS TO PURCHASE BEFORE SURGERY

 - Hydroquinone – at our office.

 - Wide-brimmed hat to protect yourself from the sun on the way home.
 You might consider a shawl to cover your face.
 You will not want people to see your face.

 THE DAY OF SURGERY

 - Shower and clean your face aggressively with soap to remove facial oils.
-Do not apply anything to your face including moisturizers or make up.
+Do not apply any product such as moisturizers or make-up to your face.

 - Do not bring any jewelry or valuables with you on the day of surgery.

 - Bring a hat and a shawl so you can cover your face before you leave.